khanhha/khanhha.github.io/_posts/2009-05-15-SMPL-model-introduction.md

 <div style="width:image width px; font-size:80%; text-align:center;">
 <img src="/assets/images/smpl/pca_1_2.png" style="padding-bottom:0.5em;"/>

-The image is taken from the SMPL paper
+The image is taken from the the Maxplank Institute
 </div>

 The below code creates a new mesh by linearly combining 10 principal components from the SMPL model.
 The more principal components we use, the less the reconstruction error is; however, the SMPL model from the Maxplank Institute just provides us with the first 10 components.